TL;DR

 Several factors create the checkbox feeling.
 Generic prompts ask for abstracted descriptions that lose specificity.
 Competency language feels formal and disconnected from how you actually think about your work.
 Time pressure encourages minimal compliance rather than thoughtful reflection.

 The underlying problem is often that students treat documentation as a separate activity from the work itself, something done afterward to satisfy academic requirements.
 This approach makes documentation feel artificial because it is artificial—disconnected from the authentic experience it's supposed to capture.
+If you find yourself struggling with competency language as though it were a foreign tongue, the disconnect becomes even more pronounced.

 Integrating Documentation with Experience